-One issue that people with depression share is that they focus on the negative aspects of their lives and of themselves, allowing those thoughts to fill their mind daily.
+One issue that people with depression share is that they focus on the negative aspects of their lives and of themselves, allowing those thoughts to fill their minds daily.
 Through meditation, those suffering from depression can teach themselves how to be mindful of their thoughts.
 Rather than focusing on the negative thoughts about their past and future, they can let the thoughts pass by and enjoy the present.
 However, meditation is not a treatment or a cure for depression and those who are currently dealing with depression should reach out to a therapist rather than solely practice meditation.

 - Meditation Affects the Body

 Meditation has the ability to affect several issues pertaining to the body such as high blood pressure, heart disease, and aging.
-Those who choose to meditate daily can expect to see improvement when dealing with ailments such as those mentioned above and can also experience additional benefits such as slower aging and a higher pain tolerance.
-These types of benefits can most likely be linked to the fact that those who practice meditation experience lower amount of stress than those who do not.
+Those who choose to meditate daily can expect to see improvement when dealing with ailments such as those mentioned above and can also experience additional benefits such as slower aging and higher pain tolerance.
+These types of benefits can most likely be linked to the fact that those who practice meditation experience a lower amount of stress than those who do not.

-- Meditation Changes Your Perception on Life
+- Meditation Changes Your Perception of Life

 Those who have issues being social, who have trouble being empathetic, or who have negative feelings towards themselves will see a shift in these types of mindsets after they begin meditating.
 Certain types of meditation such as Metta meditation can help those with the above emotional issues change the way they think about others and the way they think about themselves.
 This is because these types of exercises teach you how to open up emotionally and how to be more caring towards everything around you.